LiamWoodRoberts/Image_Classification_for_Galaxy_Morphologies/project_package/README.md

 **predictions.csv:** Prediction file for kaggle competition.
 Default places 68th / Bronze postion.

+**requirements.txt**: Text file indicating required python environment packages to run all files included in project_package folder.

+### Requirements
+Project is executed entirely in python.
+Requires, keras, sklearn, numpy,pandas, and skimage.
+More information available in requirements.txt.
+Environment can be downloaded through:

+<code> pip install -r requirements.txt </code>

 ### Download Data:

 All data used is available publically at: